Linear Attention Sequence Parallelism: Experiments

 Importantly, the implementation of LASP allows for a linear increase in the maximum sequence length capacity, directly proportional (linear) to the number of GPUs used.
 For instance, a sequence length of 512K can be trained using 16 GPUs, while 64 GPUs ($4\times$) has is able to train 2048K ($4\times$) sequence length.
 Enabling LASP maintains a high throughput level even with more GPUs used.
 Furthermore, LASP demonstrates consistent scalability performance under both the FSDP and DDP backends.
 For more quantitative scalability results of LASP, see Table~\ref{tab:quantitative} in Appendix~\ref{app:additional}.

-We furthermore conducted a comparison of SP on TNL 1B and 7B models against existing SP methods: Ring Attention~\citep{liu2023ring}, DeepSpeed-Ulysses~\citep{jacobs2023deepspeed} and Megatron-SP~\citep{korthikanti2022reducing}.
+We furthermore conducted comparisons on TNL 1B and 7B models against existing SP methods: Ring Attention~\citep{liu2023ring}, DeepSpeed-Ulysses~\citep{jacobs2023deepspeed} and Megatron-SP~\citep{korthikanti2022reducing}.
 All results presented in Fig. \ref{fig: lasp_wps_comp} are obtained on 64 GPUs.
-LASP demonstrates a notable enhancement in throughput for linear attention, primarily due to its efficient communication design that facilitates the exchange of linear attention intermediate states.
-Specifically, LASP outperforms all counterparts in terms of throughput at 256K sequence length on 1B model, with the performance gap widening as the sequence length increases.
-Additionally, system optimizations like kernel fusion and KV State caching enable LASP to support the longest sequence lengths within the same cluster, achieving 2048K for the 1B model and 512K for the 7B model.
+LASP demonstrates a notable enhancement in throughput, primarily due to its efficient communication design that facilitates the exchange of linear attention intermediate states.